 - Arches.
 This rare type is wave-like in shape, and account for 5% of the population’s fingerprints.

 Koalas have them too!

 It may not surprise you to be told that chimpanzees have finger ridges like ours which produce fingerprints.
 They are, after all, our nearest relatives in the animal kingdom.
-However, there is a much more unexpected animal with fingerprints so close to ours that they could confuse a fingerprint scanner: the koala.
+However, there is a much more unexpected animal with fingerprints so close to ours that they could confuse the police: the koala.

-The koala is a marsupial, despite its commonly used nickname of ‘koala bear’.
+The koala is a marsupial, despite its commonly used name ‘koala bear’.
 It is only found in Australia, and its last common ancestor with humans was 160 million years ago!

 Identical twins have different fingerprints

 Identical (monozygotic – “from one egg”) twins are nature’s clones.
 Born from the same egg and sperm, they share 100% of their DNA.
 However, their fingerprints will always be unique.